maxbrunsfeld/counterfeiter/README.md

 When writing unit-tests for an object, it is often useful to have fake implementations of the object's collaborators.
 In go, such fake implementations cannot be generated automatically at runtime.
-This tool allows you to generate them before compiling your code.
+This tool allows you to generate them before compilation.

 ### Generating fakes